Mbed-TLS/mbedtls/README.md

     ctest

-The test suites need Python to be built and Perl to be executed.
-If you don't have one of these installed, you'll want to disable the test suites with:
+The test suites need Python to be built.
+If you don't have Python installed, you'll want to disable the test suites with:

     cmake -DENABLE_TESTING=Off /path/to/mbedtls_source

-If you disabled the test suites, but kept the programs enabled, you can still run a much smaller set of tests with:

-    programs/test/selftest

 To configure CMake for building shared libraries, use: